 Section 7.
 Vacancies occurring among the officers and at-large members of the Council shall be filled for the balance of the term by action of the Council, provided that each person shall be selected on the basis of the criteria set forth in Section 2 and 3, which apply to the position being filled.
 The President shall give prompt notice of the occurrence of a vacancy to the Governance committee, so that action to fill a vacancy can take place at the earliest practicable time.

 Section 8.
 In addition to the foregoing, the Council shall act as an Advisory Board to the Office of College Advancement, or such comparable subsequent office of the College.
 The members shall play an active role in local alumni groups, attending their functions and supporting their leaders.
-The members shall cooperate in the observance of Reunions and participate in and promote other programs involving alumni sponsored by the office of Admissions, Bates Career Development Center and College Advancement, or comparable office.
+The members shall cooperate in the observance of Reunions and participate in and promote other programs involving alumni sponsored by the Bates Office of Admission, the Center for Purposeful Work (formerly known as Bates Career Development Center), and College Advancement, or comparable office.
 The Council may appoint such special committees as it deems advisable in order to carry out most effectively the purposes of the Association and any of its programs.
 The Council shall submit an annual report of its activities and recommendations to the Association.

-Throughout the year as part of the dissemination of information to current members the Secretary will coordinate presentations by the various offices (Admissions, Bates Career Development Center, and College Advancement) dealing with alumni to report on the programs in which each office is involved.
+Throughout the year as part of the dissemination of information to current members the Secretary will coordinate presentations by the various offices (Bates Office of Admission, Center for Purposeful Work (formerly known as Bates Career Development Center), and College Advancement) dealing with alumni to report on the programs in which each office is involved.

 Section 9.
 The Alumni Council may provide names of potential nominees for Board of Trustee membership.
 Potential nominees will be reviewed by the Council and may be proposed on a rolling basis after a vote of the full Council.
 Nominee prospects will be sent to the Vice President for College Advancement to be reviewed with the Nominating Committee of the Board.